 Deutsche AM Service Company ("DSC"), an affiliate of DIMA, is the transfer agent, dividend-paying agent and shareholder service agent of the Fund.
 Pursuant to a sub-transfer agency agreement between DSC and DST Systems, Inc. ("DST"), DSC has delegated certain transfer agent and dividend-paying agent functions to DST.
 DSC compensates DST out of the shareholder servicing fee it receives from the Fund.
-For the year ended October 31, 2017, the amount charged to the Fund by DSC aggregated \$9,001, of which \$751 is unpaid.
+For the year ended December 31, 2017, the amount charged to the Fund by DSC aggregated \$12,000, of which \$1,000 is unpaid.

 Under an agreement with DIMA, DIMA is compensated for providing certain pre-press and regulatory filing services to the Fund.
-For the year ended October 31, 2017, the amount charged to the Fund by DIMA included in the Statement of Operations under "Reports to shareholders" aggregated \$12,221, of which \$6,897 is unpaid.
+For the year ended December 31, 2017, the amount charged to the Fund by DIMA included in the Statement of Operations under "Reports to shareholders" aggregated \$10,954, of which \$6,470 is unpaid.

 Deutsche Bank AG, the German parent of DIMA and Deutsche AM International GmbH, and its affiliates may receive brokerage commissions as a result of executing agency transactions in portfolio securities on behalf of the Fund, that the Board determined were effected in compliance with the Fund's Rule 17e-1 procedures.
-For the year ended October 31, 2017, Deutsche Bank did not receive brokerage commissions from the Fund.
+For the year ended December 31, 2017, Deutsche Bank did not receive brokerage commissions from the Fund.

-Certain Officers of the Fund are also officers of either DIMA or Deutsche AM International GmbH.
+Certain Officers of the Fund are also officers of DIMA.

-The Fund pays each Director who is not an "interested person" of DIMA or Deutsche AM International GmbH retainer fees plus specified amounts for attended board and committee meetings.
+The Fund pays each Director not an "interested person" of DIMA or Deutsche AM International GmbH retainer fees plus specified amounts for attended board and committee meetings.

 The Fund may invest cash balances in Deutsche Central Cash Management Government Fund, which is managed by DIMA.
 The Fund indirectly bears its proportionate share of the expenses of Deutsche Central Cash Management Government Fund.
 Deutsche Central Cash Management Government Fund does not pay DIMA an investment management fee.
-Deutsche Central Cash Management Government Fund seeks a high level of current income consistent with the liquidity and the preservation of capital.
+Deutsche Central Cash Management Government Fund seeks maximum current income to the extent consistent with stability of principal.